Main Street Program

-Economic Restructuring involves analyzing current market forces to develop long-term solutions.
-Recruiting new businesses, creatively converting unused space for new uses, and sharpening the competitiveness of Main Street’s traditional merchants are examples of economic restructuring activities.
+Economic Vitality involves analyzing current market forces to develop long-term solutions.
+Recruiting new businesses, creatively converting unused space for new uses, and sharpening the competitiveness of Main Street’s traditional merchants are examples of economic vitality activities.

 The Eight Guiding Principles

 - Comprehensive.
 A single project cannot revitalize a downtown or commercial neighborhood.
 An ongoing series of initiatives is vital to build community support and create lasting progress.